 “Man is a political animal,” Aristotle observes; human beings are creatures of flesh and blood, rubbing shoulders with each other in cities and communities.

-The aim of the Politics, Aristotle says, is to investigate, because of the constitutions collected, what makes for good government and what makes for bad government and to identify the factors favorable or unfavorable to the preservation of a constitution.
+The aim of Politics, Aristotle says, is to investigate, because of the constitutions collected, what makes for good government and what makes for bad government and to identify the factors favorable or unfavorable to the preservation of a constitution.

 Politics is prone to corruption, no matter how detailed the legislation, no matter how noble the public official is.
 If you want politics to be less corrupt, the solution isn’t to shrink corruption.
 The solution is to shrink the state.